George Floyd protests in Kentucky: Owensboro

 On June 5, a crowd of hundreds of protesters gathered for a "Peace and Reconciliation Rally" at Smothers Park.
 Over 20 speakers spoke out against the murder of George Floyd.
 However, a group of protesters blocked off the Blue Bridge for almost an hour.

 Paducah

 On May 31, peaceful protesters gathered at Noble Park in a 'Stand for Solidarity', and a die in for over 8 minutes at the local court house over the killing of Breonna Taylor and murder of George Floyd.

 Pikeville

 On June 1, peaceful protesters gathered at the Pikeville City Park for a peaceful rally.
 The event was organized by the Black Student Union at University of Pikeville along with other community leaders.

 Princeton

-On June 6, a group of 70 protestors marched on Main Street in Princeton.
+On June 6, a group of 70 protesters marched on Main Street in Princeton.
 Protesters carried signs with the names of blacks killed by violence in high-profile incidents — Trayvon Martin, Michael Brown and Floyd — citing them as victims of systemic racism in America.